Ferivonus/WaifuChat/README.md

 A cyberpunk-themed AI chat application featuring anime characters with distinct personalities, powered by Ollama's local AI models.

+I just made that in one night, So it need some css updates RİGHT!! do not judge till it got final version, lol!!!

 ## 🌟 Features

 - 🎭 Multiple AI characters with unique response styles